 Heat up a large frying pan, add a generous glug of olive oil with a pinch of sea salt and sautée the spring onions or leek for a minute or two.
 Remove from the pan and set aside.

-In the same pan, add the greens in batches, cover and leave to wilt slightly but not entirely, the trick is to retain some of the fresh texture of the greens.
+In the same pan, add the greens in batches, cover and leave to wilt slightly but not entirely (the trick is to retain some of the crisp texture of the greens).
 Remove from the pan and place into a colander to drain.
-Set aside to completely cool then squeeze out as much of the liquid as possible.
+Set aside to cool down.

 To make individual pies, place one sheet of filo on a floured surface and brush it will olive oil.
 Place another sheet over the top at 180 degree angle and brush with oil.
 Finally, place a third sheet on top to match the original one and brush with oil.
 Place a quarter of the pie filling in the middle, arrange into a square shape and wrap the pastry around it as if wrapping a gift.
 Repeat three more times to make four pies and turn them over to hide the folded edges.
 Place on a baking tray lined with baking parchment, brush with olive oil and scatter the nigella seeds over the top.

 To make one large pie, arrange the filo sheets on a large round pie dish brushing each layer with olive oil, making sure that you cover the bottom and leave plenty hanging over the edge of the tray.
-Tip the greens and feta mixture onto the pastry and spread it to the edges using a fork, then gently fold the overhanging layers over the top, brushing each layer with olive as you go.
+Tip the greens and feta mixture onto the pastry – making sure to leave any excess liquid in the bottom of the bowl.
+Spread the filling to the edges using a fork then gently fold the overhanging layers over the top, brushing each layer with olive oil as you go.
 Brush the top of the pie with olive oil and sprinkle the nigella seeds over the top.

 Bake the pie(s) for around 25 minutes until the pastry turns golden and the top feels firm.
-Remove from the oven and leave to rest for 15 minutes before serving – it should never be served piping hot – drizzle with the tahini and lemon sauce and garnish with chopped dill, the remaining lemon zest and pul biber.
-Serve it as Elena did with lemony roast potatoes garnished with wild oregano, a crisp Greek salad and a bowl of freshly made tzaziki.
+Remove from the oven and leave to rest for 15 minutes before serving – it should never be served piping hot.
+Here, I’ve served it with a bowl of amba sauce, a dizzying mix of Alphonso mangoes, lime, lemon and a fruity little spice mix from Iraq.
+Alternatively, you can serve it as Elena did with hot roast potatoes finished with a squeeze of lemon juice and a scattering of wild oregano, a crisp Greek salad and a bowl of refreshing tzatziki.